kubernetes-sigs/kubespray/README.md

 ### Requirements
 Tested on **Debian Jessie** and **Ubuntu** (14.10, 15.04, 15.10).
-The target servers must have access to the Internet in order to pull docker imaqes The firewalls are not managed, you'll need to implement your own rules the way you used to.
+The target servers must have access to the Internet in order to pull docker imaqes.
+The firewalls are not managed, you'll need to implement your own rules the way you used to.

 Ansible v1.9.x